HOK, Turner picked for NYCFC stadium

 Neither HOK nor Turner are strangers to the area; while HOK is the architecture-engineering firm responsible for LaGuardia Airport’s Terminal B, which was completed last year, Turner built Arthur Ashe Stadium at the USTA Billie Jean King National Tennis Center.

-Both have experience with sports arenas, as well.
-HOK designed Mercedes-Benz Stadium, home to the NFL’s Atlanta Falcons and the MLS’ Atlanta Football Club since 2017.
-Turner is the construction company behind the Madison Square Garden renovation and the new Yankee Stadium; NYCFC is co-owned by Manchester United and the Yankees.
+Both firms have experience with sports arenas, as well.
+HOK designed Mercedes-Benz Stadium, home to the NFL’s Atlanta Falcons and the MLS’ Atlanta United since 2017.
+Turner is the construction company behind the recent Madison Square Garden renovations and the new Yankee Stadium; NYCFC is co-owned by Manchester City and the Yankees.

 HOK and Turner have only been tapped for the stadium, a spokesperson for NYCFC told the Chronicle.